-DanMachi Season 2 Not On Netflix, CrunchyRoll: Sequel Of Is It Wrong to Pick Up Girls In A Dungeon?
-On Amazon
+'DanMachi' Season 2 Won't Release On Netflix, CrunchyRoll, Or Hulu: Where To Watch 'Is It Wrong to Pick Up Girls in a Dungeon?
+Sword Oratoria'

 ‘DanMachi’ English Dub Set For ‘Is It Wrong To Try To Pick Up Girls In A Dungeon?
 Hinted: Popular Anime Voice Artists Expected To Lend Their Talent‘

 Is It Wrong to Pick Up Girls in a Dungeon?
 Sword Oratoria will be directed by Yohei Suzuki.
 The Sword Oratoria light novels were written by Fujino Omori and illustrated by Kiyotaka Haimura.
-English translation of the DanMachi light novels under the title Is It Wrong to Try to Pick Up Girls in a Dungeon?
+The English translations of the DanMachi light novels under the title Is It Wrong to Try to Pick Up Girls in a Dungeon?
 On the Side: Sword Oratoria are published by Yen Press.

 Besides DanMachi Season 2, Amazon claims to offer more than 1,200 titles spread over a curated, ad-free selection of over 70 new and classic anime movies and series.
 The streaming platform revealed that several new anime series are headed to Amazon Anime Strike, including Rage of Bahamut: Virgin Soul, and season 2 of Saekano: How to Raise a Boring Girlfriend.
 Other titles headed to Anime Strike this month include Atom the Beginning, Sagrada Reset, Armed Girl’s Machiavellism, Kabukibu!, Grimoire of Zero,?
 Anonymous Noise, Re:Creators, Granblue Fantasy the Animation, and Eromanga Sensei.